 - 1. Will the amended regulation help improve student achievement as measured against state achievement standards?
-The regulation is related to the Delaware Interscholastic Athletic Association and does not directly affect any changes to student achievement as measured against the state achievement standards. - 2.
+The amended regulation is related to the Delaware Interscholastic Athletic Association and does not directly affect any changes to student achievement as measured against the state achievement standards. - 2.
 Will the amended regulation help ensure that all students receive an equitable education?
-The regulation is related to the Delaware Interscholastic Athletic Association and does not directly affect any changes to students' ability to receive a equitable education. - 3.
+The regulation is related to the Delaware Interscholastic Athletic Association and does not directly affect any changes to students' ability to receive an equitable education. - 3.
 Will the amended regulation help to ensure that all students' health and safety are adequately protected?
+The amendments in part are intended to address exertional heat illness as it relates to practice and a middle school wrestling weight control program intended to reduce severe weight reduction.

-The regulation is related to the Delaware Interscholastic Athletic Association and continues to ensure all students' health and safety is adequately protected. - 4.
-Will the amended regulation help to ensure that all students' legal rights are respected?
-The regulation is related to the Delaware Interscholastic Athletic Association and continues to ensure all students' legal rights are respected. - 5.
+- 4. Will the amended regulation help to ensure that all students' legal rights are respected?
+The amended regulations improve the ability of students with disabilities and transgendered students enjoy the same rights of participation as all students. - 5.
 Will the amended regulation preserve the necessary authority and flexibility of decision making at the local board and school level?
-The regulation is related to the Delaware Interscholastic Athletic Association and continues to preserve the necessary authority and flexibility of decision making at the local board and school level. - 6.
+The amended regulations do not change weaken the ability to make decisions at the local board and school level and in fact enhance the ability of local schools to make participation decisions with respect to disability and gender identity. - 6.
 Will the amended regulation place unnecessary reporting or administrative requirements or mandates upon decision makers at the local board and school levels?
-The regulation is related to the Delaware Interscholastic Athletic Association and does not place any unnecessary reporting or administrative requirements or mandates and continues to preserve the necessary authority and flexibility of decision making at the local board and school level. - 7.
+The amended regulation does not place any unnecessary reporting or administrative requirements on decision makers. - 7.
 Will the decision making authority and accountability for addressing the subject to be regulated be placed in the same entity?
-The regulation is related to the Delaware Interscholastic Athletic Association and continues to locate the decision making authority and accountability in the same entity. - 8.
+The decision making authority and accountability for addressing the subject to be regulated does not change because of the amendment. - 8.
 Will the amended regulation be consistent with and not an impediment to the implementation of other state educational policies, in particular to state educational policies addressing achievement in the core academic subjects of mathematics, science, language arts and social studies?
-The regulation is related to the Delaware Interscholastic Athletic
+The amendment is consistent with and not an impediment to the implementation of other state educational policies. - 9.
+Is there a less burdensome method for addressing the purpose of the regulation?
+There is not a less burdensome method for addressing the purpose of the regulation. - 10.
+What is the cost to the State and to the local school boards of compliance with the regulation?
+There is no expected cost to implementing this amended regulation.